Iggy Arroyo: Death

 Early on January 26, 2012, his brother Mike Arroyo announced that Iggy died before afternoon Philippine Standard Time (PST).
 With this, the Philippine flag in Batasan Pambansa was later put to half-mast.
 However, the chief of staff of Iggy Arroyo later released an advisory that he is not dead but he is currently under life support and declared "brain dead", or clinically dead.
 And they later rolled up the Philippine flag after two hours at half-mast.
 On the evening of that day, 6pm PST it was announced that the 5th representative of Negros Occidental representative Iggy Arroyo had died because the life support was already removed.
-This was confirmed by his brother and his chief of staff who received the message from love ones of Iggy Arroyo from London.
+This was confirmed by his brother and his chief of staff who received the message from loved ones of Iggy Arroyo from London.
 Arroyo was survived by girlfriend and live-in partner Grace Ibuna.
 It can be remembered that Iggy went to London late last year to seek treatment for liver ailment.